Blood Clot in the Legs (cont.)

 IN THIS ARTICLE

 Warfarin (Coumadin) is an oral medication taken to thin or anticoagulate the blood.
 It may take a few days for its action to take effect.
 The dose needs to be individualized for each person, and blood clotting must be monitored routinely since changes in diet, activity, and the administration of other medications may affect the levels of warfarin.
-Blood tests (usually INR, or international normalized ratio) are done routinely to monitor the blood-thinning effects and help the health care provider select the appropriate warfarin dose.
+Blood tests (usually international normalized ratio [INR]) are done routinely to monitor the blood-thinning effects and help the health care professional select the appropriate warfarin dose.
 Ideally, the INR should be kept in a range between 2.0 and 3.0.
 Blood tests are done weekly until the INR stabilizes and then are done every 2 weeks to every month.

 Rivaroxaban (Xarelto) is a newer medication, which belongs to the selective Factor Xa inhibitor class of drugs, is an oral tablet for the treatment of DVT.
 It may be used as a treatment and a preventive therapy for blood clots.